THC Inhalers: Everything You Need to Know

 • Lack of Dosing Control: Inhalers remove the dosing guesswork.
 Still, some consumers may want a higher dose per session.
 With most inhalers targeting medical and low-dose consumers, high-dose consumers may not find much of what they're looking for here.

 • Uncertain Clinical Studies: As with much of cannabis, additional lab studies are needed to verify product efficacy and safety.
-While it is largely assumed that inhalers are an acceptable and effective consumption method, some may prefer to hold off until additional research is conducted.
+While it is primarily assumed that inhalers are an acceptable and effective consumption method, some may prefer to hold off until additional research is conducted.

 • Less Flavorful/Varied Experience: Inhalers tend to lack the variety that comes with smoking traditional cannabis flower.
 While this can offer MMJ patients a more consistent experience, it also reduces the variety of flavors and effects users can expect.